steven-ryan/ap-csp_25-26/docs/weeks/week-9/this-week.md

 - Slides:

 ## Home work:
-- Online Quiz: Big Idea 5 - Impacts of computing - unit 2 - if not done
-- - Unit 3 classroom exam... and or
-- ONLINE QUIZ - Big Idea 2 - Data - Unit 1
+- Do the algorithms and programming quiz  p276-297 (Chapter 4 - Big Idea 3) - Questions part 2